Laulajatar/my-oblivion-mods/Display Skill Perk Effects/docs/Display Skill Perk Effects - Readme.txt

   Shows only default values.
 If you fiddle with Pickpocket Skill Overhaul's ini, you need to adjust the perks in this mod's ini as well
 - Real Time Lockpicking by miguick
   Only the default order of perks is supported.
 If you switch them around, you'll need to use custom text with your ini
+- Horse Gameplay Overhaul
+  Shows the perks of the Horsemanship skill
+- OCraft Crafting Skill
+  Shows the perks of the Crafting skill
+  Values are fetched from the ini and update automatically if you change the default settings

 The mod will initialize itself on game load and then again a few seconds later, to grab the last struggling game settings that are modified via scripts on game start.
 It will then update the perk texts every 30 seconds or so, to try and avoid having impact on performance, but still cover mods that alter game settings as the character progresses.